Order from our trusted network of used bookstores!

 Phoenix, AZ 85004

-Lawn Gnome Publishing is an independent publishing house and used bookstore located in a re-purposed 1930 bungalow.
-Lawn Gnome likes to put books in hands, providing a gateway for communities into a world with infinite knowledge and possibilities.
-Through the use of live/work zoning, Lawn Gnome Publishing started as the home studio of slam poet Aaron Johnson.
+Lawn Gnome Publishing is an independent publishing house, event space, and used bookstore located in a re-purposed 1930 bungalow.
+Our staff places books in hands, a gateway for communities into a world with infinite knowledge and possibilities.
 With the growth of the surrounding Roosevelt Row Arts District and adjacent Arizona State University Walter Cronkite School of Journalism, Lawn Gnome Publishing has grown from a studio space to a used bookstore, publishing house, gift shop, and performance art venue.
-However, the original building is not equipped with a wheelchair ramp into Lawn Gnome Publishing, the events in the backyard, or the neighboring Bud’s Glass Joint.

 We can be found in the Roosevelt Row Arts district, right in the slightly-arrhythmic left ventricle of Downtown Phoenix.

 Lawn Gnome is a boutique publishing house dedicated to showcasing the work of first-time authors and talented local up-and-comers.
 We remember the magic in finding an author to spin language as it seemed never had been done before, the sense of wonder at stumbling as if by accident across a much-loved classic and the hours lost paging through its time-worn yellowing leaves.
 We know you do, too.